bergoid/rabot/README.rst

   'budir' performs the following actions:

-  1. Obtain the path to the destination directory by invoking 'rabot-vars backupDir' and create this directory if it doesn't already exist.
+  1. If the environment variable RABOT_BUDIR is defined, this is used as the destination directory.
+Otherwise, '~/backup' is used.

   2. Run the script 'tgzdir' to compress the contents of DIR into a .tgz file located in the destination directory.
 If DIR is omitted, the current working